Israel College of the Bible: History

 Israel College of the Bible (ICB) was founded in 1990, and provides theological and practical training at a Bible school inside the country for Israelis who would previously have had to travel abroad for equivalent courses.
 It provides theological training for both Israelis and foreign students, and it provides ministry training and leadership development for Christians.
-The emphasis and the majority of programs are focused on training Israelis, both Jewish and Arab, and distance learning courses are available online in English.
+The college focuses on training Israelis, both Jewish and Arab, and distance learning courses are available online in English.
 The college is accredited through the European Evangelical Accrediting Association and the Asia Theological Association, although Israel's Ministry of Education does not recognize its degrees.

-The campus moved to its new premises in Netanya, Israel, in 2010, and has several hundred students in its programs.
-Israel College of the Bible hosts a large Messianic library.
-The College has been accused by anti-missionary groups as being at the "forefront of missionary activity in Israel".
+The campus moved to its new premises in Netanya in 2010, and has several hundred international online students in its programs and up to 50 Israeli students locally.
+Israel College of the Bible hosts a large Messianic library of mainly reformed books.
+The College, and especially the work of Eitan Bar (who left ONE FOR ISRAEL in 2022), has been accused by anti-missionary groups as being at the "forefront of missionary activity in Israel".

 Academic scope

-Israel College of the Bible faculty expertise is primarily in the areas of Bible and Theology, Jewish studies, Biblical Geography and Culture, Archaeology, Practical Ministry, and Leadership and Counseling.
+Israel College of the Bible faculty expertise is primarily in the areas of Bible and Reformed Theology, Jewish studies, Biblical Geography and Culture, Archaeology, Pre-Trib rapture, Practical Ministry, Cessationism, and Leadership and Counseling.
 The college offers a Hebrew Bachelor of Theology, a Bikurim program, a Bachelor of Arts degree, and Master of Arts counselling.
 Semester credits can be applied to a certificate in Messianic Studies.

-All teachers are Israeli believers in Jesus as the Messiah, and come from a variety of cultural backgrounds.
+All teachers are Israeli Calvinist and Baptist believers in Jesus as the Messiah, and come from a variety of cultural backgrounds and countries.

 Israel College of the Bible celebrates a Messianic version of the Jewish holidays, and keeps an emphasis in the curriculum on the Jewish origins of Christianity, but claims to be "very inclusive, and live very harmoniously with our Arab brothers and sisters and our Gentile brothers and sisters".